J.T. McDaniel Official Site

 JTM: There’s also a short story collection, tentatively titled Eighteen Hours, which includes some sub stories, but also wanders off into other areas.
-(Note: Eventually, this became the short story section of This and That.)
+(Note: Eventually, with some additions, this became Blackout & Other Stories.)

 Interviewer: Well, I want to thank you for the interview.
 I hope your books become huge hits.

 JTM: I certainly hope.
 You do have a pretty strong interest in that, after all.